Amazon EC21.46.1Minimum Jenkins requirement: 2.150.1ID: ec2

 By default, instances are terminated when the idle timeout period expires.
 You can change this by specifying the Stop/Disconnect on Idle Timeout flat in the Advanced properties of the AMI configuration.
 If this is specified, the instance is stopped when the timeout expires.
 If the instance is required again, then the plugin will look for a stopped instance that exactly corresponds to the AMI specification and resume it if found.
 Otherwise a new instance is started.
 Having the instances be stopped instead of terminated is useful when you are using EBS volumes and want to keep them mounted for the life of the instance and reuse the instance for long periods of time.
 This can greatly reduce the startup time of the instance since it does not have to build the volume from the snapshot.

 Spot instances are similar to EC2 instances, except for a few key differences.
 They are generally more affordable, but they have the possibility of being terminated if someone has bid more on them than you have and can take longer to provision.
-To mitigate some of these issues, your Jenkins and Slave AMIs will need a bit of configuration to convert the Spot slaves to register with Jenkins when they spawn up.
-Due to these changes, it may appear that a Spot slave will have failed (with a red X), but the message associated with the error will inform you if the Spot instance just has not called back yet or not.
-For more information on Spot instances, read the information here: http://aws.amazon.com/ec2/spot-instances/
+To mitigate some of these issues, your Jenkins and Agent AMIs will need a bit of configuration to convert the Spot agents to register with Jenkins when they spawn up.
+Due to these changes, it may appear that a Spot agent will have failed (with a red X), but the message associated with the error will inform you if the Spot instance just has not called back yet or not.
+For more information on Spot instances, read the information here: http://aws.amazon.com/ec2/spot-instances/ .

 Enable Spot Request

-To enable to use of Spot as opposed to EC2 for an instance, the "Use Spot Instance" check box must be checked.
+To enable use of Spot as opposed to EC2 for an instance, the "Use Spot Instance" check box must be checked.
 Also, a bid price must be specified.
 If you want to determine what the current price of the instance is without going to the AWS website, pick your region and instance type (as you already should) and click "Check Current Spot Price".

 To choose between a Persistent or One Time bid (to keep the bid alive until cancelled or to stop the bid after it has been fulfilled once), choose from the drop down menu.